Mattline1/LD50/README.md

 # GrimTide : Delay the Inevitable

-A tide of red is creeping towards your base.
-How long can you hold off it's implacable advance?

 Completed in 3 days for Ludum Dare 50.

+> The Game:
+A tide of red stuff is creeping towards your base.
+How long can you hold off it’s implacable advance?

+Build factories on purple squares to generate resources.

+Use proximity mines protect your factories, and mortars to clear out the red stuff.

+Prevent the red from creating new sources by shooting it’s spores out the air with missiles.

+And if the worst come to worst, you always have the nukes.

 > Credits: